rigelHadushiDev/job-eval-backend-spring/README.md

 ## Project Overview

-CodePioneers' Career Portal is a demo recruitment platform.
-Applicants submit their CVs, and recruiters compare candidates side by side, helped by an AI-powered FastAPI micro-service that scores every applicant in real time.

-The micro-service uses a semantic BERT model plus custom matching algorithms to generate a score on how much each candidate fits the job.
+CodePioneers' Career Portal is a demo recruitment platform where applicants submit detailed profile information.
+An AI-powered FastAPI microservice acts as an initial filter, identifying the most promising candidates based on their suitability for each job.
+Recruiters can then review the top-matched applicants, decide who to shortlist, and invite selected candidates for interviews.
+They can also create, update, and close job postings directly from the platform.

 Fast API Microservice Github Repo: [job-eval-backend-fastapi ](https://github.com/rigelHadushiDev/job-eval-backend-fastapi)